15 Things to Love About Being a Mom of Boys

 12. I love their sweet snuggles.

 Does it get much better than this?
-Even their older sister (who is away at college) called to say how much she misses snuggling with her brothers.
+Even their older sister called to say how much she misses snuggling with her brothers.
 Dusty, sticky, and stained—I’ll take cuddles from the boys any way I can!

 13. I love how they argue over who gets to make my coffee in the morning.